 In other words, it’s a minipark.
 But a slightly more interesting one.

 #11 in West End

-We’ve covered most of the complaints that were brought against the miniparks in the 1970s and 80s, but there was a particular one reported by The Vancouver Sun in 1982, now the longtime home of Gordon Neighbourhood House — that it was the only minipark to be built facing single-family homes.
+We’ve covered most of the complaints that were brought against the miniparks in the 1970s and 80s, but there was a particular one reported by The Vancouver Sun in 1982.
+While most would identify the park as being next to the longtime home of Gordon Neighbourhood House, at the time it was the only minipark to be built facing single-family homes.

 There was originally a plan for swings and climbing bars at this park — but “the committee decided to abandon plans .. after area residents protested that it would create unnecessary noise and attract too many children to the site.”

 #226: Thunderbird Park

 #20 in Hastings-Sunrise